 The intent of the site has always been to show off the personal projects we've been working on in our down time.
 Just making things is satisfaction enough, there isn't a need to make money off of any of these things, and no one wants to create the pressure of "the responsibility of delivering a product of satisfactory quality to paying customers."

 That being said, adulthood is rough, and bills pile up.
 So giving people ways and reasons to give us money isn't out of the picture.

 The plan is to keep as much of the site content free for all as we can.
-Right now, the only things you can pay for on the site is what's available on our CafePress shop, and Cartridge Stacking Pro (although that is technically only a suggesed price, and you can choose to pay nothing for it).
+Right now, the only things you can pay for on the site is what's available on our TeePublic shop, and some Pay What You Want items on our itch.io page (although most items there include "nothing" as an acceptable price).

 If you have a project or idea that you would like to hire us to work on, we have a commissions page where you can learn more and contact us.